binliu-base/FCND-T1P2-3D-Motion-Planning/README.md

 # 2. Explain the Starter Code

-# 3. Implementing of Path Planning Algorithm
+# 3. Implementing of the Path Planning Algorithm

 ### 3.1.
 Read and set the global home location